-On the other hand, it is also well known that the cochlea is an active organ [19, 20, 14, 21, 22].
-In future work we will investigate how introducing appropriate forcing terms in (1) can produce the desired frequency selectivity by individual resonant elements.
+On the other hand, it is well known that the cochlea is an active organ [13, 18-20, 23].
+For instance, a key feature that our current model lacks is the ability to amplify quiet sounds more greatly than louder ones.
+Such nonlinear amplification is needed in order to account for the ear's remarkable ability to hear sounds over a large range of amplitudes.
+In future work we will investigate how introducing appropriate nonlinear forcing terms in (1) can produce the desired amplification as well as further enhance the model's frequency selectivity.

-Acknowledgement
+Acknowledgement.